kdeldycke/meta-package-manager/docs/usecase.md

 onto their local machine.
 Most of devs use Docker to abstract their runtime requirements.
 But Docker might be too big for some people.

-`mpm` can be a lightweigh alternative to Docker here to abstract the runtime from their execution environment.
+`mpm` can be a lightweight alternative to Docker here to abstract the runtime from their execution environment.

 ## Switch systems